hicode002/studentpad-hack/docs/kirin-info.md

 You can get into this mode only whether by shorting the testpoints or erasing xloader partition(or making xloader partition verification fails_)
 In this mode ,you can send xloader.img to memory to load xloader (in download mode) And in xloader,you are in download mode,you can send fastboot.img to memory directlyfor Kirin970 and older and send uce.img then fastboot.img for Kirin 710,710A,980,and newer.
+In bootrom download mode ,the secureboot verification still exists,so without exploits,you can not upload arbitary firmware.
 In fastboot mode,if you are from download mode,the dts will not init.So the screen and vibrator will not turn on. dts partition is shared between fastboot and kernel. fastboot use dts partition to light the screen and initialize hardware.